tonethar/IGME-430-Spring-2021/core-skills/9-continuous-integration.md

 ## III.
 HW and Submission

-- One thing that was not mentioned in the video is that Heroku can be configured so that automatic deployment from GitHub are only allowed when the CircleCI tests PASS
+- One thing that was not mentioned in the video is that Heroku can be configured so that automatic deployments from GitHub are ONLY allowed when the CircleCI tests PASS
-- Head to Heroku (the "Deploy" tab) and turn this option "on" for this project
+- Do this: Head to Heroku (the "Deploy" tab) and turn this option "on" for this project

 <hr>